 - Does Sonos work with eero?
 My Sonos speaker didn’t.

-I tried changing the Eero password, rebooting my Eero network and other Eero troubleshooting steps.
+I tried changing the Eero password, rebooting my Eero network and other troubleshooting steps.
 But nothing worked.

-I finally solved my main issue.
+I finally solved my main Eero issue.
 I didn’t realize it at the time, but enabling WPA3 prevents older devices from connecting to an Eero mesh network.
 More on that below.
-But I also encountered several other issues including reconnecting my Sonos speakers and Alexa.
+But I also encountered several other Eero issues including reconnecting my Sonos speakers and Alexa.

 The Eero Troubleshooting Tips That Fixed My Connectivity Issues